-On the Moog Modular V, you have access to 7 different types of filtering.
-Lets have a look at their respective properties:
+On the Modular V, you have access to 7 different types of filtering.
+Let's have a look at their respective properties.

-The low-pass (low-pass filter or LPF) deletes the high frequencies from a frequency limit (the famous cut-off frequency) and only allows mow frequencies to pass.
+The low-pass filter (LPF) deletes the high frequencies from a frequency limit (the famous cut-off frequency) and only allows mow frequencies to pass.
 Depending on the setting, we will hear the sound becoming more or less "brilliant", or more or less "thick".